mathkimchi/singularity/DEVLOG.md

 on current focus state
 (it is redundant because based on why the event is happening, we can infer the focus state already).

+2026-03-02 9:22AM

+I feel like the only thing really left to do now is the layerwise DFS.

+I am thinking of replacing the sibling relshifts keybinds (`w` and `s`).

+...you know what, I don't need to do this.
+I am working towards an MVP
+(wow, he said the thing!)
+and while extremely scuffed, I think this is fine.
+Especially since the point is to create a workspace and not a game or something.

+I'll start making basic apps now.